AlexeiakaTechnik/Alexei-Halaim-Smart-Home-Portfolio_Articles-list/README.md

-# Alexei-Halaim-PORTFOLIO
+# Alexei's List of Github Articles on Smart Homes, Home Assistant, Integrations and DIY Solutions

-This is a placeholder for Projects to be added
+This is a list of my articles so far with short descriptions.
+Use to navigate between them.